subpixelch/statamic-boilerplate/README.md

          php please clear:stache
          php please clear:static
          ```
+ - Point your website root to the `public` folder

 ## Changes to the file structure
 - Running Statamic above webroot to prevent accidents